Ahmad Jazlan Yaakub: Family

 Ahmad Jazlan was born on 30 August 1964 in Jelawat, Bachok, Kelantan.
 The son of the late Haji Yaakub bin Muhamad, a retired schoolteacher cum businessman and the late Hajah Fatimah binti Jusoh, a housewife, he was the eldest son (but the third child) in a large family of 21 siblings.

-His family moved to Machang after following his father, who served as a teacher at the time, decided to stay in Machang after his retirement.
+His family moved to Machang after his father, who served as a teacher at the time, decided to stay in Machang after his retirement.
 After his retirement, his late father started a business involved in the sale of big cars, property development, plantation and real estate lease to locals in Machang, Bachok and Kota Bharu as early as the 1980s.

 Ahmad Jazlan also helped his father manage the business as young as 18 years old.
 At early of his career, he was often assigned to Japan and the United Kingdom to select and buy used cars, and he chose to continue running the family business to help his siblings after his father's death.

 In addition, he also took on the role of head of the family to ensure that his younger siblings were not left out of school.

 His mother was a housewife who devoted her entire time to taking care of household matters and raising children.